Cervical Cancer Awareness – The Facts You Should Know

 - While boys or men cannot get cervical cancer, they can transmit the virus during sexual intercourse.

-Using condoms during sex offers some protection against HPV, but it cannot always prevent infection because the virus is also spread through skin-to-skin contact of the wider genital area.
+Using condoms during sex offers some protection against HPV.
+However, condoms cannot always prevent infection since the virus also spreads through skin-to-skin contact of the wider genital area.

 - Apart from the vaccine and use of condoms, avoiding multiple sexual partners also reduces the risk of cervical cancer.

 Screening, the process of detecting early signs of cancer is available for Cervical cancer.